Ashley-P/mytui/Documentation.md

     reset_buf() Fills the buffer with spaces.
     Used after every draw to the screen

-    draw_box() Draws a box of the desired width and height at the provided co-ordinates x and y.
+    draw_box() Draws a box of the desired x and y at the provided co-ordinates x and y.
     The character used is the hash '#'.
 The box can be filled or just left with the borders

     draw_str() Draws a string to the screen at the desired position.